 In some regions, winter weather conditions can change within seconds, so you have to be ready for any situation at a moment’s notice.
-Taking the right steps to prepare for winter will help keep you and your staff safe, while keeping your work vehicles stay well-maintained.
+Taking the right steps to prepare for winter will help keep you and your crews safe, while keeping your work vehicles stay well-maintained.
 It also decreases maintenance costs while making for a more comfortable ride over the next few months.

 Traffic Management, Inc. (TMI®) is “Serious About Safety” year-round.
 Check out these tips to help winterize your work truck and keep you safe on the road during inclement weather:

 2. Examine Windshield & Wiper Blades

 3. Install Engine Heater (In Extreme Cold Conditions)

 4. Check Water Separator & Fuel Filter

 5. Make Sure The Heater & Defroster Is Working Properly

 7. Use The Correct Mix of Antifreeze In The Cooling System